The Best Foods for Brain Health

 Coffee

 Placebo-based research also suggests that 100mg of caffeine improves alertness and overall mood, as well as reduces headaches and tiredness.
-The health benefits of coffee just never end.
+The health benefits of coffee just might never end.

 Blueberries